Published 15/04/2025, Edited 29/04/2025

 My first years here were marred with a combination of people telling me that I came from the Soviet Union, laughing at my British accent and cursive writing (both of which I picked up in Russia and intentfully changed after realising their drawbacks here) and later, describing whichever views I expressed as "Communist".
 This was balanced with many people who were genuinely interested to learn about people with a background different to theirs and bounce ideas.

 And so, what I've come to is that we need to elevate the level of political discussion in this country, because political parties have become like hive minds and its unhealthy for democracy, but not quite as much as political donations.
 There's also a view that once an election is over, you can disregard public opinion or govern for the fraction that swung your way.
-In my view democracy is best implemented if the feedback cycles are iterative and if public awareness pierces through the hive minds, aiming for a win-win mindset which fosters cooperation, rather than a win-lose one which fosters adversarialism.
-I didn't always used to believe this, but internal divisions within the Greens changed my mind.
+In my view democracy is best implemented if the feedback cycles are iterative and if broad public awareness pierces through the hive minds, aiming for a win-win mindset which fosters cooperation, rather than a win-lose one which fosters adversarialism.
+I didn't always used to believe this, but internal divisions within the Greens in 2022 changed my mind.
 It has actually gotten a lot better just over the last couple of years.
 I remember the 2022 Victorian Election debate - can't even find it on the internet anymore.
 After high school, wherever I've travelled across Australia or overseas (except for when election campaigns happen) Australians are consistently kind across the country, but for a place with such a diverse population there's something I've found in common with and appreciate about everyone, and while I've had a bit of experience in building consensus its a quite scary with the state of the world right now, but I'm going to try anyway and even if it doesn't work, hopefully it'll help someone advance the essence of these ideas towards something better, and eventually an overlapping consensus for the direction of our nation.

 Housing